holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 # Selecting Farm Components

 Now that the farm location has been selected, we can move on to the **Component Selection** screen.
 This is where the user can select different components for their farm.
 Holos will display all available components on the left side of the screen under the **All Available Components** column (Figure 8).
-These components are grouped into various categories including Land Management, Beef Production, Dairy Cattle, and Swine.
+These components are grouped into various categories including Land Management, Beef Production, Dairy Cattle, Swine, Sheep, Poultry and Other Livestock.

 If we click on the drop-down button next to a category's name, we can then see the available components in that category.
 For this portion of the training section, we will be working with the “Land management” and “Swine” categories.

 <br>